Spawn9986/Spawn9986/README.md

 - 👨‍💻 All of my projects are available at https://noobtoimprove.wordpress.com/blog/

-- 📫 How to reach me scouch9986@gmail.com, <a href="https://www.linkedin.com/in/shawn-couch/">Linkedin</a>
+- 📫 How to reach me scouch9986@gmail.com, message me on Linkedin

 <br/>